Summary

 ROD-AECOM, in partnership with subconsultant Sean Harrington Architects, developed the design of this landmark bridge crossing.
 In 2017, Westmeath County Council received planning approval for the bridge, and ROD-AECOM was awarded the contract for the detailed design and construction stages of the project in 2019.

 Work commenced on site in August 2021, with Jons Civil Engineering Ltd. as the main contractor.
+The bridge opened to the public in August 2023.

 Sustainability